Bigg Boss Marathi season 3

 Bigg Boss Marathi 3 is the third season of the Marathi version of the reality television show Bigg Boss broadcast in India.
 The grand premiere was held on 19 September 2021 on Colors Marathi and Voot with Mahesh Manjrekar as the host for the third time.
 The Grand Finale was held on 26 December 2021 where Vishal Nikam became the winner and Jay Dudhane became the runner-up.

 Production

 Delay

 The show was expected to launch from May 2020, but due to COVID-19 pandemic in Maharashtra the show was delayed for a year and postponed to 2021.

 Eye logo

 The border of the eye is golden with a medium turquoise background.
 Electric lines come from the background of the eye.
 A golden pipe-like stem joined the eye border to the big center iris.

 Teaser

 On 21 June 2021, the makers had officially launched the season 3 promo on Colors Marathi.
 Actor-filmmaker Mahesh Manjrekar confirmed his return to host the show.

 House

-For the third season of Bigg Boss Marathi, the house has been given maximum Marathi traditional touch.
-They gave Marathi elements on every wall of the house.
+For the third season of Bigg Boss Marathi, the house has been given maximum Maharashtrian traditional touch.
+They gave Maharashtrian elements on every wall of the house.
 Wood is used in the house and green and red colors are used more.